uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Still, **the username and password for the pre-built Kali VM image are both `kali`.**

 Note that the above installation instructions were written two years ago.
 Since we currently do not have a MacOS machine with Intel/AMD chips available, we have not tested these steps recently.
 If you encounter any issues, please contact the lab facilitators for help.

+{% hint style="info" %}
+If you have a black screen when installing Kali, please go to `settings` and `"+ New..." in Devices`, and add `Serial`.
+Then start the VM, you can install using the Serial (terminal).
+Once the installation is finished, you can remove the Serial device.

+If you have a blue screen after installing Kali, please go to `settings -> Display -> Emulated Display Card`, and select any non-GUI options (e.g., virtio-ramfd).
+{% endhint %}

 ## 2. Learning the Kali Linux Bash Terminal